Colorado Parks and Wildlife warns hunter to leave their drones at home

 EAGLE COUNTY — It's not so much that using drones as a hunting aid has become a problem, but more that the practice has potential to become a big one.

-So officials with Colorado Parks and Wildlife want tech savvy hunters to know they need to leave their drones at home when the venture out into the back country.
+So officials with Colorado Parks and Wildlife want tech savvy hunters to know they need to leave their drones at home when they venture out into the backcountry.

 "We haven't had any trouble yet, but it is coming.
 It is on everyone's radar," said Perry Will, Colorado Parks and Wildlife area wildlife manager.
 "My concern is I can see people trying to run elk off private property and on to public land."